Red Line (TRAX): Daybreak Parkway to Fashion Place West

-From South 1500 West, the Red Line maintains is northeastern course as it crosses South 1300 West and then passes south of the West Jordan City Cemetery before reaching Historic Gardner.
+From South 1500 West, the Red Line maintains its northeastern course as it crosses South 1300 West and then passes south of the West Jordan City Cemetery before reaching Historic Gardner.
 This station is located just south of Gardner Village.
 From the Historic Gardner, it heads north crossing over the North Jordan Canal and then over West 7800 South.
 It then briefly runs along the west side of, but parallel to, the Jordan River Parkway (and trail) and the Jordan River.
 It then heads east and crosses over the Jordan River (leaving West Jordan and entering Midvale) before crossing Bingham Junction Boulevard and reaching Bingham Junction.
 It then crosses over South 700 West before turning north and crossing West 7300 South.
 Continuing north it crosses over West 7200 South and then crosses West 6960 South before passing by the west side of the UTA's Lovendahl Rail Service Center and heading northeast under the southbound on ramp from I-215 to I-15 and then I-15 itself (leaving Midvale and entering Murray).
 The Red Line then crosses under the Union Pacific and FrontRunner tracks and under the I-15 northbound off ramps to I-215.
 (In railway terminology the Red Line's crossing under the Union Pacific and FrontRunner tracks is referred to as a flying junction.)
 It then crosses Cottonwood Street (South 367 West) before heading north at the junction with the TRAX Blue Line.
 The previous station for the Blue Line is Midvale Fort Union, having started in Draper.
 Just after the junction the two lines cross Winchester Drive and immediately reach Fashion Place West.

 FrontRunner Connection

 From Fashion Place West, the Blue and Red lines continue north on the east side of South 300 West (Cottonwood Street) as they cross over I-215 and then cross West 6100 South and West 5900 South.
 Just prior to crossing over West 5400 South (SR-173/Spartan Street), the lines curve slightly to the east as they cross under Cottonwood Street (which curves more sharply to the east).
 At about 5150 South, the lines reach Murray Central.
 This station is located just west of the Intermountain Medical Center.
-It is one of only three joint TRAX/FrontRunner stations and one of two served by the Blue Line.
-The FrontRunner platform is located directly west of the TRAX platform.
-(The FrontRunner provides commuter rail service between Pleasant View in north Weber County through Davis County and Salt Lake County to Provo in central Utah County.)
+It is one of only three TRAX stations with connection with FrontRunner and one of two served by the Blue Line.
+(The FrontRunner provides commuter rail service between Ogden in Weber County through Davis County and Salt Lake County to Provo in central Utah County.)